Family Law in New Hampshire

 Can New Hampshire same-sex couples get married anywhere else?

 Yes.
-Within the United States, it is now possible for same-sex couples to legally marry in Massachusetts, Connecticut, Vermont, Iowa and the District of Columbia.
+Within the United States, it is now possible for same-sex couples to legally marry in Massachusetts, Connecticut, Vermont, Iowa, New York, Maine, Maryland, Washington State, Hawaii, New Mexico, Rhode Island, Delaware, California, Minnesota, New Jersey, Illinois (effective 6/1/2014) and the District of Columbia.
 None of the these states has a residency requirement for marriage, although they all have a residency requirement for divorce.
-GLAD has publications with detailed information about how to get married in any of the New England states where same-sex couples can marry at , and Lambda Legal (www.lambdalegal.org, 312-663-4413) has information about getting married in Iowa at Iowa Marriage Also contact Lambda legal for information about getting married in the District of Columbia.
+GLAD has publications with detailed information about how to get married in any of the New England states where same-sex couples can marry at , and Lambda Legal (www.lambdalegal.org, 312-663-4413) has information about getting married in places outside of New England..

 Canada allows same-sex couples to marry and has no residency requirement.
 For information about Canada see GLAD’s publication What Do I Need to Know About Getting Married in Canada?